-- Will approve the policy at each review, ensure it complies with the law and hold Head of Schools to account for its implementation. - Will monitor the effectiveness of this policy. - Will review Cause for Concern on a monthly basis and hold site leads to account where it is not up to date or records indicate non-compliance.
+- Will approve the policy at each review, ensure it complies with the law and hold the Head of Safeguarding to account for its implementation. - Will monitor the effectiveness of this policy. - Will review Cause for Concerns on a termly basis and hold the Head of Safeguarding to account where it is not up to date or records indicate non-compliance.